Myfanwy/ggplot2Intro/README.md

-# Introduction to graphing with the ggplot2 Package
+# Introduction to graphing with the ggplot2 package

 Materials accompanying the presentation ("Introduction to ggplot2") at the Davis R-Users Group Meeting on March 13, 2015.